Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

 The difference in the percentage level of benefits provided based on whether the dentist is a contracted or non-contracted dentist.
 (For example: 50% coverage when visiting a contracted dentist vs. 40% for a non-contracted dentist.)

 The amount of time (usually 12 months) during which your plan is active.
 This is not always a calendar year.

 benefit waiting period

-The 12-month period of continuous enrollment that an enrollee must complete before certain dental procedures become covered benefits.
+The 12-month period of continuous enrollment that a member must complete before certain dental procedures become covered benefits.

 The amounts your Delta Dental plan pays for covered dental services.